Autoequivalences of the tensor category of Uq(g)-modules

 Since $G$ is separable, there exists a decreasing sequence of closed normal subgroups $N_n$ of $G$ such that $\cap_{n\ge1} N_n=\{e\}$ and the quotients $H_n=G/N_n$ are Lie groups.
 Let $\E_n$ be the image of~$\E$ in $\U(H_n\times H_n)$.
 By assumption there exist invertible central elements $c_n\in \U(H_n)$ such that $\E_n=(c_n\otimes c_n)\Dhat(c_n)^{-1}$.
 For a fixed $n$ consider the image $a$ of $c_{n+1}$ in $\U(H_n)$.
 Then $c_na^{-1}$ is a central group-like element in $\U(H_n)$.
 By~\cite[Theorem~A.1]{NT4} it is therefore defined by an element of the center of the complexification $(H_n)_\C$ of $H_n$.
 Since the homomorphism $(H_{n+1})_\C\to (H_n)_\C$ is surjective, we conclude that there exists a central group-like element $b$ in $\U(H_{n+1})$ such that its image in $\U(H_n)$ is $c_na^{-1}$.
 Replacing $c_{n+1}$ by $c_{n+1}b$ we get an element such that $\E_{n+1}=(c_{n+1}\otimes c_{n+1})\Dhat(c_{n+1})^{-1}$ and the image of $c_{n+1}$ in $\U(H_n)$ is $c_n$.
 Applying this procedure inductively we can therefore assume that the image of $c_{n+1}$ in $\U(H_n)$ is $c_n$ for all $n\ge1$.
 Then the elements $c_n$ define a central element $c\in \U(G)$ such that $\E=(c\otimes c)\Dhat(c)^{-1}$. \ep

 In~\cite[Theorem~2.5]{NT5} we computed the group of autoequivalences of the C$^*$-tensor category of finite dimensional unitary representations of $G$.
-The above theorem allows us to get a similar result ignoring the C$^*$-structure.
+The above theorem and the same arguments as in the proof of Theorem~\ref{tequiv} allow us to get a similar result ignoring the C$^*$-structure.

 \begin{theorem} For any compact connected separable group $G$, the group of $\C$-linear monoidal autoequivalences of the category of finite dimensional representations of $G$ is canonically isomorphic to $H^2(\widehat{Z(G)};\C^*)\rtimes\Out(G)$. \end{theorem}